Frequently Asked Questions

 To add a new dependent in My UT Benefits, you need your dependent’s name, date of birth and Social Security Number (SSN).
 If your dependent is recently born or born in a different country and does not have an SSN, you can request a temporary ID in My UT Benefits until you are able to provide the SSN or Taxpayer Identification Number.

 You must upload EOE documentation in My UT Benefits by August 15.
 Elections for dependent insurance must be made by July 31.
-A confirmation statement will be sent to you the day after Human Resource Services makes a determination about your EOE documentation.
+A confirmation statement will be sent to you the day after Human Resources makes a determination about your EOE documentation.
 If your EOE is approved, your dependent will be insured beginning September 1 (if Evidence of Insurability (EOI) is also required for requested life insurance for your spouse, the EOI must also be approved and may impact the effective date).
 If your EOE is not approved, your dependent will not be insured and you will not be charged premiums for that dependent.

 Increasing voluntary life insurance for yourself or your spouse, or employees adding short or long term disability requires Evidence of Insurability (EOI).
 EOI is an online health questionnaire that the insurance company uses to verify if a person meets the definition of good health.
 To complete EOI, you will need to provide physician names and contact information (address and phone number), current medications, treatment plans and medical issues.